-About Ironworkers Local 60
+About Iron Workers Local 60

-Ironworkers local 60 located in Syracuse N.Y. was chartered on February 10, 1903.
-The proud members of local 60 have contributed to the growth of central New York for over 100 years.
-Our members have been a part of building the bridges to connect our roads, buildings to make up the cities skyline, building the vast number of schools and universities in our area, manufacturing plants, breweries, several stadiums, hospitals, the building of three nuclear power plants are some of the projects ironworkers have work on.
+Iron Workers local 60 located in Syracuse N.Y. was chartered on February 10, 1903.
+The proud members of Local 60 have contributed to the growth of central New York for over 100 years.
+Our members have been a part of building the bridges to connect our roads, buildings to make up the cities skyline, a the vast number of schools and universities in our area, manufacturing plants, breweries, several stadiums, hospitals, and three nuclear power plants.